onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-06-13-2025.md

 ### **Governance** \[Vishal]

 Cycle Objective(s):
-1. Ensure the multisign process for Flow is efficient with effective community participation [DONE]
+1. Ensure the multi-sign process for Flow is efficient with effective community participation [DONE]
 2. Maintain long-term decentralization of Flow consensus nodes by ensuring no operator controls 1/3rd or more of the network's consensus nodes [DONE]
 3. Continue building a well-structured Flow Tokenomics framework to enhance community understanding, improve perception, and articulate a clear long-term vision
 4. Build and ship a new dashboard to provide node operators with real-time access to staking, epoch-related and other relevant data.